BrandonIrizarry/blog/content/posts/hello-hugo.md

 needed to get back into the loop of coding; after all, I had this degree, but had never used it.
-Such a discrepancy began to weigh down on me, and, once I started having a bit of free time here and there), I began the effort to reform myself according to what I had professed previously as my declared profession.
+Such a discrepancy began to weigh down on me, and, once I started having a bit of free time here and there, I began the effort to reform myself according to what I had professed previously as my declared profession.

 Interestingly, one thing that my university years _did_ give me was